syncfusion-content/maui-docs/MAUI/Themes/Keys.md

             <br/>
         </td>
         <td>
-            Color of segment text in segmented control when it is disabled.
+            Color of segment text when it is disabled.
             <br/>
             <br/>
         </td>